How to Find and Recover Screen Recording on Mac 2025 (Unsaved or Deleted)

 quicktime save

-You are recommended to check the Desktop first if you cannot find a screen recording, basing on the knowledge where are screen recording saved on your Mac.
+You are recommended to check the Desktop first if you cannot find a screen recording, basing on the knowledge where did your QuickTime screen recordings go on your Mac in the first part.
+If failed, there are 6 ways to find.

-If you want to find and recover an unsaved, deleted or even a damaged screen recording on Mac, here is the easiest way, using a professional file scanning and recovering tool.
+If you want to find and recover an unsaved, disappeared or even a damaged screen recording on Mac, here is the easiest way, using a professional file scanning and recovering tool.

-Cisdem Data Recovery is an ideal choice, which is designed to scan and recover 200+ types of files, including QuickTime recording videos, audios, MP4, AVI, M4V, MKV, MP3, WAV, WMA, DOCX, DOC, XLSX, XLS, PPTX, PDF, JPG, PNG, GIF, PDF, ZIP, RAR, EXE, etc. Even if your QuickTime recordings are corrupted and cannot be played, Cisdem can repair them fast and well.
+Cisdem Data Recovery is an ideal choice, which is designed to scan and recover 200+ types of files, including QuickTime recording videos/audios, screen recordings created by other tools, MP4, AVI, M4V, MKV, MP3, WAV, WMA, DOCX, DOC, XLSX, XLS, PPTX, PDF, JPG, PNG, GIF, PDF, ZIP, RAR, EXE, etc. Even if your QuickTime recordings are corrupted and cannot be played, Cisdem can repair them fast and well.

 Cisdem applies to different situations, no matter your files are mistakenly deleted, formatted, or lost due to virus attack, system crash, partition loss, hard drive damage, mount failure or other human errors, no matter the files are stored on internal hard drive or external hard drive.
 In addition, it allows users to preview the files before finding them back.